sapegin/washingcode-book/manuscript/book.md

 <Button>{getButtonLabel(decision.id)}</Button>;
 ```

-The object syntax is a bit more lightweight and readable then the `switch` statement.
+The object syntax is a bit more lightweight and readable than the `switch` statement.

-But we can make this code more idiomatic for React by converting our `getButtonLabel` function into a React component:
+We can even make this code more idiomatic to React by converting our `getButtonLabel` function into a React component:

 ```jsx
 const DECISION_YES = 0;